xbeat/Machine-Learning/README.md

 Harmonic functions are solutions to Laplace's equation and play a crucial role in many areas of mathematics and physics.
 They are smooth functions with fascinating properties and applications.

+## Efficient Quantization for Large Language Models

+Understanding Quantization Basics

+Quantization is a technique to reduce model size by mapping floating-point values to lower-precision formats.
+This process involves determining the optimal mapping between continuous values and their discrete representations while minimizing information loss.

 ## Summarizing Long Documents with Python and LLMs

 Introduction to Document Summarization with LLMs and LangChain